Opti-mod/Opti/README.md

 # Opti
-A more optimized Discord experience.
+An *opti*mized Discord experience for mobile.

 ## Installing